-His time leading Wake Forest has been characterized by achievements on four fronts: 1) clarifying Wake Forest’s mission and strategic plan, 2) assembling a remarkable team of leaders, 3) making significant realignments in business and medicine to better position the University, and 4) undertaking bold initiatives to make standardized tests optional for applicants and to develop new programs to educate the whole person.
+His time leading Wake Forest has been characterized by achievements on five fronts: 1) clarifying Wake Forest’s mission and strategic plan, 2) assembling a remarkable team of leaders, 3) making significant realignments in business and medicine to better position the University, 4) undertaking bold initiatives to make standardized tests optional for applicants, develop new programs to educate the whole person, reinvent the 21st century liberal arts education with personal and career preparedness a key focus and build greater community through a three-year residency requirement, and 5) leading Wake Will: The Campaign for Wake Forest, the largest fundraising effort in the University’s history.

-Additionally, Dr. Hatch has completed a master planning process to ensure the physical development of the campus is aligned with the University’s strategic goals.
+Additionally, Dr. Hatch completed a master planning process to ensure the physical development of the campus is aligned with the University’s strategic goals.
 That plan also takes on important challenges in making the campus more sustainable.
+Since Dr. Hatch assumed leadership, the campus has added three new residence halls, the Porter B. Byrum Welcome Center, Farrell Hall, the Barn, the Garage at the President’s House, Zick’s, the Arnold Palmer Golf Complex and Gene Hooks Field at Wake Forest Baseball Park.

-Dr. Hatch has also assembled a remarkable team of academic and administrative leaders.
+With the idea that leadership starts at home, Dr. Hatch has assembled a remarkable team of academic and administrative leaders.
 Throughout his academic career, he has been drawn to challenges that involve people and building organizations.
 “A university is a very complicated organization in modern society,” he notes, “and it is critical to have outstanding leaders in all spheres, from academic programs to athletics, from investments to student development.”
-Most recently, Rogan Kersh, a Wake Forest alumnus and Associate Dean of Academic Affairs at New York University’s Wagner School of Public Service, has joined the senior administration as Provost in July 2012.
+Most recently, Penny Rue, former vice chancellor for student affairs at the University of California San Diego, was named Wake Forest’s vice president for campus life.
+Rue, who joined the senior administration in July 2013, is nationally known for her creative leadership in strengthening campus communities.

 Dr. Hatch is an active leader in American higher education and in local and community affairs.
 He served on the board of the American Council on Education, and he is currently the chair of the Division I Board of Directors of the NCAA (announcement | profile).
 He is the immediate past chair of the board of directors of the National Association of Independent Colleges and Universities.
 He has also been very active in community development in Winston-Salem.
 A board member of the United Way of Forsyth County, he also served as Chairman of the 2010 United Way Campaign.